jasr4j/snowleopard/memory-allocators/README.md

 * Init

-* Alloc
+* Malloc

 * Free

 * Realloc

+* Calloc

 ### Logic:

-Uses an array to store the data of a static number of bytes in a heap fashion.

-Init: Initializes heap (array of stack allocators)

-Alloc: Allocates a certain amount of bytes, moving the pointer forward in the linear data

-Free: Frees memory associated with a certain pointer

-Reset: Resets the memory (fully)
+Uses a heap struct and arrays to keep track of memory and dynamically manage it